uvaai/ml1/30 week3/40 Chinese Room/content.md

 negative labels, given the content of each of their respective tweets, within this data set.

-* If you think the conjunctive system *does* allow for understanding, then do you have any ideas on what property of the conjuction makes this synergistic result possible?
+* If you think the conjunctive system *does* allow for understanding: Do you have any ideas on what property of the conjuction makes this synergistic result possible?
-* If you think this conjunction still *doesn't* allow for understanding, then do you have any ideas on what further additions would be required for an understanding system?
+* If you think this conjunction still *doesn't* allow for understanding: Do you have any ideas on what further additions would be required for an understanding system?